ecoinfor/U.Taxonstand/README.md

 res <- nameMatch(spList=spExample, spSource=databaseExample, author = TRUE, max.distance= 1)
 head(res)

+# The current default only keeps the first 'best' matching result for each taxon name.
+If you want to check all the matched results, please change the option 'matchFirst=FALSE'.
+res <- nameMatch(spList=spExample, spSource=databaseExample, author = TRUE, max.distance= 1, matchFirst=FALSE)
+dim(res)

 # Using the additional data of genus pairs for fuzzy matching of genus names
 data(spExample)
 data(genusPairs_Plants)